 Her favorite time of year is fall when she can enjoy cooler temperatures and admire the colorful leaves that cover her hometown area in the driftless region of Southern Wisconsin.
 True to her Wisconsin roots, Barb is an avid Packer and Badger fan and can be found cheering them on all year.

 Josh hails from the Southwest region of Wisconsin where he currently resides.
 He has a unique understanding of both the agriculture and commercial financial services industries, having grown up on his family’s dairy farm and earning a degree from Southwest Technical College in business finance and marketing.
+He is also a graduate of the Graduate School of Banking at UW-Madison.
 Josh has worked in the community banking industry since 2007 and specializes in agriculture, commercial, real estate and consumer lending.
 “One of the most rewarding things about being a lender is helping friends and neighbors achieve financial success and watching our local businesses grow”.

 Josh has always enjoyed being a part of the community and regularly donates his time to local organizations, including the Iowa County Cattleman’s Association, the Dodgeville Chamber event committee and Iowa-Grant SnoCats.
 Being a part of the SnoCats, Josh enjoys snowmobiling in the winter.
 During the summer months, you can find Josh helping at his family’s dairy farm or spending time on the water.